For Fathers, How Likely Is Obtaining Custody?

 A Family Law Attorney Can Help

 Despite historical difficulty in obtaining custody, divorced dads can definitely get a favorable arrangement from the courts if they know how to approach the issue.
-The tenacious Chicagoland fathers’ rights attorneys at M. Scott Gordon & Associates will work hard to help you increase your odds of winning custody or the best parenting agreement for you, for your former spouse, and most importantly, for your children.
+The tenacious Chicagoland fathers’ rights attorneys at Gordon & Perlut, LLC will work hard to help you increase your odds of winning custody or the best parenting agreement for you, for your former spouse, and most importantly, for your children.
 Contact our Chicago or Skokie offices today to discuss your options.
 We serve the entirety greater Chicago area.